Conditions Tyrosinemia, Type II

 TYR II is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for TYR II, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with TYR II is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

-Support for Tyrosinemia, type II
+Support for Tyrosinemia, Type II

 Support groups can help connect families who have a child or other family member affected with tyrosinemia, type II with a supportive community of people who have experience and expertise in living with the condition.
-These organizations offer resources for families, affected individuals, health care providers, and advocates.
+These organizations offer resources for families, affected individuals, health care providers, and advocates:

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a doctor who specializes in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Depending on the symptoms your baby experiences, baby’s doctor may work with other doctors who specialize in treating the eyes or skin.
 Some children with tyrosinemia, type II (TYR II) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.